Debug Info Obfuscation

 2. Remove debug information.

-This option can be used, when the size of your application matters really much, and in this case you can save much space by dint of removing debug information.
+This option can be used when the size of your application matters; by removing debug information you can save a considerable amount of space.

 java.lang.NullPointerException